 Definition of Anabaptism in English:

-The doctrine that baptism should only be administered to believing adults, held by a radical Protestant sect that emerged during the 1520s and 1530s.
+The doctrine that baptism should only be administered to believing adults, held by a radical Protestant sect of the 16th century.

 - Lutheranism had already taken root as had Anabaptism so Calvinism was seen as another protest religion in a ever crowded field.

 - Calvinism and Anabaptism served as pivotal influences.